 Introduction to Family-Based Immigration Law

 The course opens on Feb.
-18 with access to the e-learning course website and week one assignment.
-Please take this first week to complete the week’s assignment and familiarize yourself with the course site.
-Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments, exercises and quizzes.
-The course will be interactive, with opportunities for online discussion among students, and between students and instructors.
-The course also includes six live webinars conducted on consecutive Tuesdays at 2:00 p.m.
-ET, starting on Feb.
-25. Although we encourage participants to attend the live webinars each week, the webinars will be recorded, allowing students the flexibility to work the course into their busy schedules.
+25 with access to the e-learning course website and week one assignments.
+Each week of the course focuses on a specific theme or themes in family-based immigration.
+Participants will take part in a variety of self-directed learning activities including reading assignments, exercises, and quizzes.
+The course will be interactive, with opportunities for online discussion among students, and between the students and the instructors.
+The course also includes six live webinars conducted on consecutive Thursdays at 2 p.m.
+ET starting on Thursday, March 4.
+Although we encourage participants to attend the live webinars each week, the webinars will be recorded, allowing students the flexibility to work the course into their busy schedules.

 Who Should Take This Course?

 This is an introduction to family-based immigration for the practitioner who already has some exposure to immigration law fundamentals.
-This course assumes basic familiarity with immigration law vocabulary, the ways in which an immigrant may gain legal status and the concepts of inadmissibility and deportability.
+Basic familiarity with (a) immigration law vocabulary, (b) the ways in which an immigrant may gain legal status and (c) the concepts of inadmissibility and deportability is assumed.

 If you are a government employee, you may not register for this training without prior authorization from CLINIC.
 You may request permission to register by contacting CLINIC at email@example.com.